Access SAP Data Warehouse Cloud with SAP’s Microsoft Excel add-ins

 - The preferred platform must be selectable to see the new SAP Data Warehouse Cloud connection type

 - Going forward we are switching the embedded Internet Explorer based logon to the default browser of the machine.
-This setting UseExternalBrowserForDwcLogon is already available, but by default deactivated until the changes are released on all SAP BTP landscapes
+This setting UseExternalBrowserForDwcLogon is already available, but by default deactivated until the changes are released on all SAP BTP landscapes.
+With SP17 this setting will become default (added on Feb 3, 2023)

 - Further info and limitations are listed on the SAP Help page